The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Results

 These findings appear, at first glance, to contrast with results reported in studies examining asymmetric pitching profiles in cyclorotors, which demonstrated that introducing a positive bias to the pitching profile could improve performance by counteracting the virtual camber's negative bias \citep{Benedict2010FundamentalApplications, Shi2022AnalysisRatio, Benedict2016EffectsCycloidal-rotor, Walther2019SymmetricNumbers}.
 It was therefore expected that aerofoil optimisation could exhibit a similar trend.
 Instead, the optimised geometry appears to further augment the virtual camber effect.

-Repeating the optimisation process for 1-3 blades resulted in very similar aerofoils, with the mean difference between surface points $<1\%$ of $c$.
+Repeating the optimisation process for 1-3 blades resulted in very similar aerofoils, with the mean difference between aerofoil surface points being $<1\%$ of the chord-length.
 The small differences arise from the same low sensitivity in $FM$ to small variations in aerofoil shape observed near the optimum for the 4-bladed configuration (Fig. \ref{fig:design_space}).
 To reduce experimental costs, the following experimental results in this study have used the aerofoil optimised for the 4-bladed configuration.